serverdensity/sd-agent-core-plugins/dns_check/README.md

 # Metrics

-See [metadata.csv](https://github.com/DataDog/integrations-core/blob/master/dns_check/metadata.csv) for a list of metrics provided by this integration.
+See [metadata.csv](metadata.csv) for a list of metrics provided by this integration.

-# Events

-# Service Checks

-`dns.can_resolve`:

-Returns CRITICAL if the Agent fails to resolve the request, otherwise returns UP.

-Tagged by `hostname` and `record_type`.

-# Further Reading